mifjpn/Moebuntu-kawaiiUbuntu-ToysOriginal/SetUp2(Theme,Icon Setup).md

-# Moe-ification procedure (GUI)
+# Moe-ization procedure (GUI)

+## 1. Download and install the theme
-1.Unzip the above downloaded desktop theme "Moe-(color)15BH" and Shell theme "Moe-(color)Shell5" (from right mouse click) and put them in "/usr/share/themes/".
-You need administrator privileges to operate it, so open a terminal (Ctrl+Alt+T) and type the following to apply it. (do not include the $)
+Download the theme "moe-(color) 16.tar.gz" for each color in the above Theme(Window+Shell,9colors).
+(Please choose your favorite color).
+Unzip it (from right mouse click) and place it in "/usr/share/themes/".
+The operation requires administrator privileges, so open a terminal (Ctrl+Alt+T) and type the following to apply. (do not include the $)

 	$ sudo nautilus /usr/share/themes/

+and drop it in the window, it will be easy.

+## 2. Download and install icon theme

-Unzip the icon theme "MoePinkIcons" in the same way, and put it in "/usr/share/icons/".
+Download and extract the icon theme "MoePinkIcons_2011117.tar.xz" in the same way and place it in "/usr/share/icons/".

 	$ sudo nautilus /usr/share/icons/

+and drop it into the window.

 * You can also create a hidden folder ".icons" in your home folder and put the icon theme "MoePinkIcons" in it.
-In this case, the icons of the files in Nautilus opened with administrator privileges "$ sudo nautilus" will be the default (Adwaita) ones, which are not moe-ified.
+In this case, the icons of files in Nautilus opened with "$ sudo nautilus" with administrator privileges will be the default (Adwaita) ones that are not moe-ized.

----
+---.
-Of course, you can also use "sudo cp..." to copy the files as well.
+Of course, it is possible to copy files with "sudo cp...
+You can also copy files with "sudo cp...".

-# Settings in GNOME Tweaks
+# Configuration in GNOME Tweaks

-After completing the above preparations, launch GNOME Tweaks, open the Appearance tab, and configure the following settings.
+After completing the above preparations, launch GNOME Tweaks, open the "Appearance" tab, and make the following settings

-(1) Go to Appearance > Applications > Moe (Color) BH
+(1) Select "Appearance" -> "Icons" -> "MoePinkIcons".

-(2) Go to Appearance > Icons > MoePinkIcons
+(2) Select "Appearance" > "Gnome Shell" > "Moe (Color) 16".

-(3) Go to "Appearance" > "Gnome Shell" > "Moe (Color) Shell5".
+(3) Select "Appearance" > "Legacy Applications" > "Moe (Color) 16".